-"person or thing regarded with especial liking," 1580s, from Middle French favorit, perhaps via Italian favorito, noun use of past participle of favorire, from favore, from Latin favorem "inclination, partiality, support" (see favor (n.)).
+"person or thing regarded with especial liking," 1580s, from French favorit, perhaps via Italian favorito, noun use of past participle of favorire, from favore, from Latin favorem "inclination, partiality, support" (see favor (n.)).

 Especially, "a person who gains dominant influence over a superior" (1590s).
 In racing, "one considered most likely to win," attested from 1813.
 In 17c.-18c. also "small curl hanging loose upon the temple," a frequent feature of a woman's head dress.